msupply-foundation/conforma-server/documentation/Database-Schema-Review-And-Consolidation.md

 `Locked` -> Used for level one reviewer.
 Can edit review but cannot submit.
 This is needed when LOQ or Non Conformity is submitted by consolidator but some of the reviews are still in draft or pending stage.
 They will become locked, indicating that review should be stopped for the time being

-### General Description
+## General Description

-Review flow is as follows:
+Review flow is as follows (see review flow diagrams below):

+- On application submission or on review submission, `review assignments` are created with an action
-- Questions are assigned to reviewer
+- Questions are assigned to reviewer or self assignment (using `review assignments`)
-- `review` is created
+- `review` is created on front end
-- `review_response` is created for each assigned question (`application_response`)
+- `review_response` is created for each assigned question (`application_response`), or for each review_response if consolidation
-- Decision is made (suggested) of either conformity or non-conformity along with a comment
+- Decision is made (suggested) of either conformity or non-conformity along with a comment (for consolidation these are agree or disagree)
-- Multiple `review_response` can be made for the same `application_respones`, and timestamps determines the current `review_response` (this allows for consolidator to ask for changes from reviewer)
+- Multiple `review_response` can be made for the same `application_respones` or `review_response` (consolidation), and timestamps determines the current `review_response` (this allows for consolidator to ask for changes from reviewer or reviewer to see what needs to be re-reviewed based on applicant re-submission triggered by LOQ)

 ### Submission Rules